josephchen1/Blackjack-Processing/README.md

 Simply the traditional, iconic casino game ‘Blackjack,’ but on Processing.

 # Motivation
-Just a project for CSC506: Network & Mobile Architecture to warm-up and review Java.
+Just a little assignment for CSC506: Network & Mobile Architecture to warm-up and review Java.

 # Getting Started
 You would need Processing 3.5.3 or higher, although older versions should usually work.